Miravalier/NonsensePage/README.md

  - Clone this repository on the VM
  - Run `sudo local/install.sh` (FROM THE SAME DIRECTORY AS THIS README)
  - Run `make local`
+ - Navigate to dnd.local in a browser and bypass the self signed certificate warning

 ## Notes
  - The dependency install script (local/install.sh) only needs to be run once.
 To effect changes to the running server after modifiying the code, you only need to run `make local`.